Cybersecurity Center

 - Cybersecurity Bootcamp

-The objective of this course is to teach the fundamentals of cybersecurity and prepare you for the CompTIA Security+ certification exam.
+- The objective of the bootcamp is to teach the fundamentals of cybersecurity and prepare you for the CompTIA Security+ certification exam.
 Recommended to have basic knowledge of IT fundamentals and basic networking knowledge.
 For more information email continuinged@macomb.edu.

 Cybersecurity Club/Opportunities for Students

 Macomb’s Cybersecurity Club is a student-led group that provides an opportunity for students with an interest in cybersecurity to gather and discuss topics of interest.
-It meets from 4 to 5:30 p.m. on Mondays, during fall and winter semesters, in the Cybersecurity Center, C258, South Campus.
+It meets from 4:00 to 5:30 pm on Tuesdays during fall and winter semesters in the Cybersecurity Center, South Campus, C Building, Room 258.

 If a student is interested in participating in online cybersecurity competitions (i.e. National Cyber League), club meetings are an ideal place to discuss ideas and strategies for success.
 Students may also consider joining the National Cybersecurity Student Association, which provides networking, mentoring, training and scholarship opportunities.
 Scholarships for Women Studying Information Security are also available through Computing Research Associates.

-You do not need to be enrolled in the Network Security Professional (Cybersecurity) Program to be a member of the Cybersecurity Club!
+You do not need to be enrolled in the Cybersecurity, AAS Program to be a member of the Cybersecurity Club!
 Any Macomb student can join and participate in meetings or events.

 For more information about the Cybersecurity Club, contact the faculty advisor, Professor Keith Nabozny, at: naboznyk@macomb.edu or 586.445.7304.